XinYing0905/SuperIdol5/TaskAnalysis.md

 | **Emotional Journey and Final Outcome** | Feels hesitant but hopeful, continues searching, leaves with saved links, though her questions are unresolved.         | Feels overwhelmed, frustrated, and discouraged, and completely gives up without obtaining any useful information.        |
 | **Who Uses the Shortest Path to Reach a Decision?** | Emma takes the shortest route.
 She moves from seeking information to deciding not to post and closes her laptop.
 Her journey ends faster due to greater fear of exposure. | Joan takes a longer, more exploratory path, checking multiple online sources, trying to read content, and even saving links.
 Despite feeling hesitant, she does not completely abandon the task. |

+### Similarities
+Both Joan and Emma faced privacy worries when platforms asked for personal details.
+Neither was able to get clear, trustworthy advice anonymously.
+They both felt confused, frustrated, and ended their searches without answers.

 # 📊 HTA Comparison for Task 2 and Discussion

 Task 2 involved two personas: a high school student (Joan) and an office worker (Emma), both trying to seek anonymous legal advice online.
 Although they shared the same goal, their experiences and decision-making processes differed due to privacy concerns, digital habits, and emotional reactions.